Efficient algorithms for implementing incremental proximal-point methods: Abstract

 Model training algorithms which observe a small portion of the training set in each computational step are ubiquitous in practical machine learning, and include both stochastic and online optimization methods.
 In the vast majority of cases, such algorithms typically observe the training samples via the gradients of the cost functions the samples incur.
 Thus, these methods exploit are the \emph{slope} of the cost functions via their first-order approximations.

-To address limitations of gradient-based methods, such as sensitivity to step-size choice in the stochastic setting, or inability to exploit small function variability in the online setting, several streams of research attempt to exploit more information about the cost functions than just their gradients via the well-known proximal framework of optimization.
-However, implementing such methods in practice poses a challenge, since each iteration step boils down to computing a proximal operator, which may not be easy.
-In this work we provide efficient algorithms and corresponding implementations of proximal operators in order to make experimentation with incremental proximal optimization algorithms accessible to a larger audience of researchers and practitioners, and in particular to promote additional theoretical research into these methods by closing the gap between their theoretical description in research papers and their use in practice.
+To address limitations of gradient-based methods, such as sensitivity to step-size choice in the stochastic setting, or inability to exploit small function variability in the online setting, several streams of research attempt to exploit more information about the cost functions than just their gradients via the well-known proximal operators.
+However, implementing such methods in practice poses a challenge, since each iteration step boils down to computing the proximal operator, which may not be as easy as computing a gradient.
+In this work we devise a novel algorithmic framework, which exploits convex duality theory to achieve both \emph{algorithmic efficiency} and \emph{software modularity} of proximal operator implementations, in order to make experimentation with incremental proximal optimization algorithms accessible to a larger audience of researchers and practitioners, by reducing the gap between their theoretical description in research papers and their use in practice.
+We provide a reference Python implementation for the framework developed in this paper as an open source library at on GitHub\footnote{\url{https://github.com/alexshtf/inc_prox_pt/releases/tag/prox_pt_paper}} \cite{alex_shtof_2024_11500107}, along with examples which demonstrate our implementation on a variety of problems, and reproduce the numerical experiments in this paper.
+The pure Python reference implementation is not necessarily the most efficient, but is a basis for creating efficient implementations by combining Python with a native backend.